International actors and events

 EUFAPA organizes the EUCAPA Congress (European Congress on Adapted Physical Activity).

 every second year.
-The last EUCAPA congress was held in Worchester, UK.
-The next congress will take place in Elche, Spain.
+The last congress was a virtual congress hosted from Elche, Spain.

 For more information about EUFAPA and EUCAPA 2020.